Permafrost/Tundra/README.md

   * Inputs:
     * `$file` is the name of the file to be created, specified as either a relative or absolute file path or file: [URI].
 If the file already exists, an exception will be thrown.
+If not specified, a new empty temporary file will be created.
+  * Outputs:
+    * `$file` is the name of the file which was created.

 * #### tundra.file:executable